- Why an Emerging Tech Lab?

 Augmented reality is becoming an increasingly important part of our lives.
 For DVLA this helps customers visualise number plates on their cars, incentivising people to purchase from them rather than competitors.

 Rob James delivered this case study at the GovTech Virtual Summit in October, part of the GovNet Technology portfolio.

-The next event in the portfolio is the Government ICT Virtual Summit on 21st January 2021, which focusses on accelerating the pace of ICT within Government.
-The public sector can register for free here - https://government-ict.co.uk/pricing/
+The next event in the portfolio is the Digital Government Virtual Summit on 13th & 14th May 2021, which focusses on leveraging new digital strategies and technology innovations.
+The public sector can register for free here - https://digital-government.co.uk/pricing/